Russian minister says Moscow to follow OPEC decision not to cut oil output - TASS

 Shale oil boom in the United States, which is producing oil at the peak since 1986, has drastically changed the global oil market landscape and dampened prices.

-Just two days prior to the OPEC meeting in Vienna, Russia sent its delegation, led by Igor Sechin, a long standing ally of President Vladimir Putin and head of Russia's top oil producer Rosneft, to the Austrian capital for meetings with some OPEC members.
+Just two days prior to the OPEC meeting in Vienna, Russia sent its delegation, led by Igor Sechin, a long standing ally of President Vladimir Putin and head of Russia's top oil producer Rosneft (ROSN.MM), to the Austrian capital for meetings with some OPEC members.

 Shuvalov said, however, that Russia did not ask OPEC for production cuts.